a guide to dog agility competition in Florida

 The original list of trainers was created by searching the web for agility trainers.
 If you are listed and would like additional text or photos on your page, you can email me at link in the footer.

-If you would like to be added, start a dialog using the email address above or the email link in the footer.
+If you would like to be added, start a dialog using email link in the footer.
 Please include the following basic information.
 If you do not have a web site I can include as much static information that you would like.

 I have grouped the trainers into some general geographical areas based upon how they cluster on the map.
 If you are in a fringe area between clusters, let me know which cluster(s) you would like to be associated with.

 UKI lies in the middle tier of organizations in Florida.
 Not as many trials as AKC or CPE but significantly more than the organizations in the bottom tier.
 The UKI US-OPEN will reside in Jacksonville for the next few years.
 Anyone can attend the US OPEN but you can earn byes into the later rounds at UKI trials.
-The trial sites are either on grass or on synthetic turf at Bratty Paws.
+Most of the trial sites are on grass with some trials on artificial turf at Bratty Paws.
+The US OPEN is held at the Jacksonville Equestrian center using the Indoor arena, the outdoor covered arena and some open arenas as necessary.

 USDAA lies in the middle tier of organizations in Florida.
 Not as many trials as AKC or CPE but significantly more than the organizations in the bottom tier.
 Most USDAA trials are held in the north half of Florida.
 Most of the trials are on grass but Pals & Paws does them on dirt indoors at the Jacksonville Equestrian Center or outdoors on dirt under cover at the St. Johns county fairgrounds.